You have left your motorcycle out in the rain. Or you are just plain hesitant to ride your motorcycle out there in the rain.

 Yes.

-Motorcycles are designed and manufactured to be ridden in rains.
+Motorcycles are designed and manufactured to be ridden in rain.

 The resistance of the motorcycle accounts for the water it can be exposed to.
-This includes not just rain, but also for dew, humidity, moisture and even the water you use for washing your motorcycle.
+This includes not just rain, but also dew, humidity, moisture, and even the water you use for washing your motorcycle.

 Does Water Rusts Your Motorcycle Components?